 Mission San Luis Obispo de Tolosa is the fifth mission founded by Father Junípero Serra and the only mission to have an L-shaped chapel.
 Today the mission is located right in the heart of San Luis Obispo, which is a bustling college town along the coast of California.
-The mission here is free to visit, but I found it be underwhelming compared to others I saw on Day 3 of my mission tour.
+The mission is free to visit, but I found it to be underwhelming compared to others I saw on day three of my mission road trip.
 It is still a great stop along Highway 101 though, read on for all the details.

 - Cost: Free

 - Location: 751 Palm St, San Luis Obispo, CA 93401

 - Information from my trip in 2016 and 2018